Skip to main content

 Activate

-Click Activate after installation completes.
+Activate the plugin after installation completes.

 Step 2: Import Your First CSS